 My 13-year-old son learned how to drive our skid loader and had the opportunity to help our neighbor smooth out his gravel driveway.
 Children can help older people with work around their house or yard.

 Babysitting is also a popular option.
 Learning to work in the summer is a great way to teach responsibility and identify personal interests that may lead to career exploration.

 RAISE ANIMALS AND GARDENS

 This may not be an option for many people, but my children have all raised their own animals during the summer.
 From chickens to turkeys to ducks. even bottle calves.
 Raising animals teaches children responsibility.
 It also helps them understand where food comes from.
-Raising meat chickens doesn’t take up much room and it is a short term commitment.
-You can read more about raising meat chickens here.
+Raising meat chickens doesn’t take up much room and it is a short-term commitment.

 If you are unable to raise animals, raising food in a garden is another way to teach children responsibility.
 Growing a garden teaches many skills

 - planning – drawing out a garden grid and crops that your family will eat and that will grow in your growing zone.

 - reading – about different crops, ways to preserve them,